 Implementation

-Goal 1: Formally close the ‘CTA design study’ Virtual Team and kick-off the science gateway implementation activity that has been agreed within the project.
+Goal 1: Formally close the ‘CTA design study’ Team and kick-off the science gateway implementation activity that has been agreed within the project.

-Goal 2: Formally close the ‘EGI-ELIXIR collaboration’ Virtual Team and agree on follow-up actions with the representatives of ELIXIR.
+Goal 2: Formally close the ‘EGI-ELIXIR collaboration’ Team and agree on follow-up actions with the representatives of ELIXIR.

 Goal 3: Finish and formally close the ‘Towards a Chemistry, Molecular & Materials Science and Technology Virtual Research Community’ Virtual Team project.
 Setup an action plan for the VRC implementation.
 Particularly: a) developing a portal using WS-PGRADE technologies, b) Establish links with similar communities in the US and East Asia Pacific c) investigate the possibility of a Horizon2020 project that could support the VRC.